-You must also identify a contact person at the school for future liaison with DHHS Child Protection and Victoria Police and seek advice about contacting parents/carers (see
+You must also identify a contact person at the school for future liaison with DFFH Child Protection and Victoria Police and seek advice about contacting parents or carers.
+Refer to

 When the source of suspected abuse is within the family or community

-- in need of protection due to child abuse; or
+- in need of protection due to child abuse

-- at risk of being, harmed (or has been harmed), and the harm has had, or is likely to have, a serious impact on the child's safety, stability or development; and
+- at risk of being harmed, or has been harmed, and the harm has had, or is likely to have, a serious impact on the child's safety, stability or development

-- the child’s parents/carers have not protected, or are unlikely to protect, the child from the harm.
+- and if the child’s parents or carers have not protected, or are unlikely to protect, the child from the harm.

 - any immediate actions taken to protect the safety of the child

-- your report or intention to report to DHHS Child Protection, Victoria Police and/or Child FIRST/Orange Door
+- your report or intention to report to DFFH Child Protection, Victoria Police or Child FIRST/The Orange Door

 Government schools may also wish to contact the Incident Support and Operations Centre on 1800 126 126 for advice and support in managing the incident.